u-boot/u-boot/doc/usage/fit/signature.rst

 list from the configuration's own image references (kernel, fdt, ramdisk, etc.), since 'hashed-nodes' is not itself covered by the signature.
-The rebuilt list always includes the root node, the configuration node, each referenced image node and its hash/cipher subnodes.
+The rebuilt list always includes the root node, the configuration node, each referenced image node and its hash, cipher and dm-verity subnodes.

 The image is walked in order and each tag processed as follows: